joel-marks/jm/content/pricing/index.md

 robots: none
 ---

+## Pricing

+- New clients: £750 for the inital 3 session package

+- £250/session thereafter, coahing or personalised hypnotherapy with download

 ## Process for new clients

 Free discovery call.
 A conversation to mutually assess whether we are a good fit to work together.
 You can ask me anything, and I will be looking at where you are in your journey.